ianwood103/Bulletin/README.md

 ## More Information:
 - Bulletin is built using JavaFX 15.0.1
-- Built by the Dream Team
+- Built by Ian Wood, Jasmine To, and Courtney Phillips